 5.1.2 Constitutionality of Section 13

 Section 13 has been the subject of challenges before the CHRT and in Canadian courts on the grounds that it infringes upon the freedom of expression guaranteed in section 2(b) of the Charter.
-The constitutionality of section 13 of the CHRA was considered by the Supreme Court of Canada in Canada (Human Rights Commission) v.
-Taylor (“Taylor”).
+The key Supreme Court of Canada decision concerning the constitutionality of section 13 of the CHRA is Canada (Human Rights Commission) v.
+Taylor (Taylor).
 This case involved John Ross Taylor and the Western Guard Party, which at the time were operating a hate promotion telephone message service.
 Although section 13 was found to be inconsistent with section 2(b) of the Charter, it was saved under section 1 as a reasonable limit in a free and democratic society.
 The fact that these provisions are found in a remedial human rights legislative context, rather than as part of the criminal law, did not adversely affect section 13’s constitutional acceptability.

 The most prominent CHRT decision with regard to hate speech on the Internet pertained to a site maintained by Ernst Zundel, a free-speech activist who has been charged on several occasions for disseminating anti-Semitic literature.
 This decision clarified the applicability of section 13 to the Internet and reinforced its constitutionality.
 Parliament subsequently amended section 13 to clarify that it applies to Internet communications.
 The decision in the Zundel case has been followed and applied in subsequent Internet hate promotion decisions made by the CHRT.

-In its decision, the CHRT considered the Taylor case, but determined that the penalty provisions in the CHRA, which were added subsequent to that decision, changed the nature of the constitutional analysis involved in that case.
-In Taylor, the Court found, in part, that given the conciliatory nature of the human rights complaint process, section 13 minimally impaired free speech.
-As such, in the constitutional analysis applied by the Court, the minimal impairment of the right to freedom of expression allowed the Court to conclude that section 13 remained constitutional.
-By contrast, in Lemire, the CHRT found that the conciliatory efforts outlined in the Act were not reflected in the process being used in practice to address section 13 complaints.
-It also concluded that the introduction of a penalty could be seen as having a greater “chilling” effect on free speech than the provision may have previously done.
-These changes allowed the CHRT to reconsider the decision in Taylor and conclude that section 13 no longer minimally impairs free speech since it “has become more penal in nature.”
-Though it found that section 13 violates section 2(b) of the Charter, the CHRT does not have the authority to strike down the law.
-It therefore simply did not apply section 13, even though it concluded that Mr. Lemire had contravened it.
+In Taylor, the Supreme Court found, in part, that given the conciliatory nature of the human rights complaint process, section 13 minimally impaired free speech.
+By contrast, in Warman v.
+Lemire, the CHRT found that the conciliatory efforts outlined in the Act were not reflected in the process being used to address section 13 complaints.
+It also concluded that the introduction of penalty provisions could be seen as having a “chilling” effect on free speech.
+These changes allowed the CHRT to reconsider the Taylor decision and conclude that the impairment of free speech under section 13 is no longer minimal, since the section “has become more penal in nature.”
+As the CHRT held that it did not have the power to declare section 13 to be constitutionally invalid, it simply did not apply it to this case, nor did it make any remedial orders.